axsh/bashsteps/doc/intro-to-core.md

 framework requires more upfront effort to understand the framework(s), choose the framework, install the frameworks, and adapt the script to the framework.
-With either solution, there are real risks that would discourage adding the enhancements.
+With either solution, there are real risks that discourage adding the enhancements.

-The goal of bashsteps is to address these risks with a framework that addresses the needs of the programmer who has already started a script and later wishes the enhancements had already been added.
+The goal of bashsteps is to address these risks.
 It is designed to be extremely easy to get started, have a stable core, and be flexible enough to choose among various implementations of the framework later.
 By keeping everything in bash, dependencies are minimized.

 An implementation of the simplest framework for bashsteps is so simple, it is possible to memorize it: